Sledmine/forge/README.md

 - Any forged map is stored in a versionless .fmap meaning that forged maps will work in almost any map version.
 - HForge works in local, the script will act as a server and client at the same time allowing you to play in the same way as if you were connected to a real server.
 - Rcon messages are not persistent, except data intercepted from them, meaning that messages are not sent too often, only when they are needed, ensuring performance and less spamming messages.
-- Rcon messages come with full range compression, position and rotation values are too important to keep them exactly in the same way they were sent, the compression used in HForge ensures the maximum and the minimum exact value at the moment of decompression using string.pack and string.unpack from Lua 5.3 (SAPP uses Lua 5.1, but some compatibility with Lua 5.3 can be achived by implemeting a compatibility library, bringing back string.unpack and string.pack).
+- Rcon messages come with full range compression, position and rotation values are too important to keep them exactly in the same way they were sent, the compression used in HForge ensures the maximum and the minimum exact value at the moment of decompression using string.pack and string.unpack from Lua 5.3 (SAPP uses Lua 5.1, but some compatibility with Lua 5.3 can be achived by implemeting a compatibility library, bringing string.unpack and string.pack as a backport).

 ### Features
+- Multiple biped support.
+- Dynamic forge menu.
-- Full forge mode control, monitor biped, interactive menu, semi-CRUD for any forge object.
+- Semi-CRUD for any forge object.
 - Forged maps file support, saving and loading.
 - Spawn reflection system.

+### To do
+- Forge permission system, deny forge commands and features.
+-

 ### Long way to Forge
 This project is part of something just much bigger than adding one map with Forge to a game like Halo Custom Edition.